planetfederal/workshops/workshops/data_configs/sphinx/source/raster.rst

 * If your dataset is smaller than 1 or 2 GB, the best option is usually to keep your data in a single file, provided that file is optimized with tiles and overviews.
 If your data format that does not support tiling and overviews, you could either create a mosaic of tiles or, preferably, translate the data into a different format that does support tiling and overviews.
 * Datasets larger than 2 GB should be tiled in smaller files, using inner pyramids and tiles if possible.
-* If your dataset is really large (above 100 Gb), and will be used at all scales, create an external pyramid.
+* If your dataset is really large (> 100 GB), and will be used at all scales, create an external pyramid.

 Some notes on pyramids and tiles
 --------------------------------

-Let’s review some the ideas and concepts we have discussed before we move onto setting  up our data, create tiles and pyramids if needed, and configuring all of them in GeoServer.
+Let’s review some the ideas and concepts we have discussed before we move onto setting up our data, creating tiles and pyramids if needed, and configuring all of them in GeoServer.

 Since the pyramid case is the more complex data structure, we will review the process for creating a pyramid.
 You should consider several factors that may influence the data access performance and consider how best to provide access to the different sections of the source image, at all scales.

 For large images, we want to create an efficient pyramid that will provide the optimal access to the data.
-This involves two steps—tiling the image and creating the different levelså of the pyramid.
+This involves two steps—tiling the image and creating the different levels of the pyramid.
 The pyramid configuration parameters are discussed next.

 Tile size
 ~~~~~~~~~